shivpati90/TechShady-Dashboards/README.md

 ## BizOps User Journey Dashboard
 This dashboard pack provides a quick overview of your user journey with a focus on conversion count, abandon count, durtion average and error count for each user journey step.
 Mark each step of your user journey as a key user action or conversion goal.
+Each step header is a drill down link to dashboard the compares sessions that continues vs sessions that exited for eacj user journey step.

 ![User Journey](UJ.png)